NirvekPanda/NirvekPanda/README.md

 I've been fascinated by technology from a young age, leading me to dive deep into the world of computers.
 Here's a bit more about my journey and what I love doing:

 - **Programming Languages:** I enjoy working with Python, Java, and C++ for backend, and HTML, CSS, and React for frontend.
-- **Hobbies:** Apart from coding, I love cooking, photography, and exploring new cuisines.
+- **Hobbies:** Apart from coding, I love cooking, brewing my own kombucha, and exploring new cuisines.

 ## Portfolio
 - [More About Me!](https://nirvekpanda.github.io/NirvekPanda/) (WIP)